Ashish-hacker-0/Ashish-hacker-0/README.md

 - 👋 Hi, I’m Ashish Kumar
 - 👀 I’m interested in programming as well as developing.
-- 🌱 I’m currently learning at NIT,manipur.
+- 🌱 Currently working at EasyWebes.
-- 📫 How to reach me whatsapp at 9308787662

 <!---
 Ashish-hacker-0/Ashish-hacker-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.